 If the market has of negative returns at the beginning of your retirement, you can go through your nest egg rather quickly.
 That's because you withdraw each , even as your losses add up, leaving you less principal to earn interest on.

 Instead, consider your monthly income needs.
-Add your likely monthly expenses in retirement (use your current expenses as a starting point), and create a plan to help you develop income that High-Yield newsletter.
-Carla shows her readers a way to safely earn $25,000 to $55,000 in extra income every for the rest of their lives.
-You can learn more about her philosophy here.last you through retirement.
-That's exactly what my colleague Carla Pasternak recommends to her readers in her
+Add your likely monthly expenses in retirement (use your current expenses as a starting point), and create a plan to help you develop income that last you through retirement.

-However, rather than focusing on the big nest egg number, create reliable income each month.
+However, rather than focusing on the big nest egg number, it's a better ideas to create reliable income each month.
 This is income that won't be as impacted by stock market drops.
 Plus, cultivating streams of retirement income keeps you from becoming too dependent on one source of income.

-Here are a few ideas for generating income during retirement:
+Here are four ideas for generating income during retirement:

 - Dividends and interest: Begin building an income portfolio with the help of dividend-paying investments and interest-paying investments.
 During the building phase, reinvest your dividends and interest to help grow your portfolio faster.
 By the time you retire, you can have a tidy income stream from your investments.

 - Rental property: Owning rental property can be one way to create an income stream.
 As you approach retirement (or purchase more properties), you can hire a management company to take care of the hard work.
-You enjoy the regular stream of income without doing the heavy lifting.
+That way you can enjoy a regular stream of income without doing the heavy lifting.

 - Business: Start a business.
 You can grow the business and either sell it (and use the proceeds to purchase a non-sketchy immediate market cycles. or buy dividend that provide regular income) or retain interest in it.
 Either way, you have an income stream that isn't as dependent on stock